dylanreed/dylan.blog/_posts/2004-02-01-i-am-superbowl-thanks-for-asking-part-ii.markdown

 tags: []
 comments: []
 ---

-<p>&nbsp;&nbsp;&nbsp;We just watched the halftime show and i think we might have seen janet jacksons boob or not who knows??</p>
+   We just watched the halftime show and i think we might have seen janet jacksons boob or not who knows??